 CPM infers from this research that…

-Collaborative Learning supports all students’ access to meaningful engagement in high cognitive demand tasks, which then also supports student achievement.
+Collaborative learning supports all students’ access to meaningful engagement in high cognitive-demand tasks, which then also supports student achievement.
 It is less productive to label and sort students as high- and low-achieving than it is to allow students to work with many of their peers by re-grouping on a regular basis.
+CPM recommends that teachers create new teams each day using the strategy of random grouping rather than ability grouping (i.e., using neither homogeneous nor heterogeneous strategies), and doing so in a way that it is visible to students that the teacher is not secretly grouping by ability (e.g., handing out playing cards that are associated with particular tables).

 CPM infers from this research that…

-Collaborative Learning creates opportunities for more learners to experience mathematical competence.
-Equitable facilitation of Collaborative Learning requires attending to both what is positioned as mathematical activity and the ways students are positioned as mathematical contributors, both by students and the teacher.
+Collaborative learning creates opportunities for more learners to experience mathematical competence.
+Equitable facilitation of collaborative learning requires attending to both what is positioned as mathematical activity and the ways students are positioned as mathematical contributors, both by other students and by the teacher.
 When all students are given opportunities to meaningfully participate and publicly be labeled as providing valuable mathematical contributions to their teams and the class, differences in status are mitigated and more students’ learning is supported.

-In the mathematics classroom, teachers can attempt to support student learning by using an “authoritative discourse” (Bahktin, 1981; Cazden, 2001) in which students are expected not to challenge the knowledge being presented, or, by cultivating students’ “internally persuasive discourse” (Bahktin, 1981; Cazden, 2001) in which students consider alternative perspectives and explanations.
-Staples (2007) identified several collaborative mathematical practices that illustrate opportunities to cultivate students’ internally persuasive discourse, including juxtaposing or comparing strategies, approaches, and ways of understanding and understanding and evaluating another’s argument (for a full list, see the full report).
+In the mathematics classroom, there are two discursive approaches teachers can take.
+They can attempt to support student learning by using an “authoritative discourse” (Bahktin, 1981; Cazden, 2001), in which students are expected not to challenge the knowledge being presented, or by cultivating students’ “internally persuasive discourse” (Bahktin, 1981; Cazden, 2001), in which students consider alternative perspectives and explanations.
+Staples (2007) identified several collaborative mathematical practices that illustrate opportunities to cultivate students’ internally persuasive discourse, including understanding and evaluating another’s argument and juxtaposing or comparing strategies, approaches, and ways of understanding (for a full list, see the full report).

 CPM infers from this research that…

-In Collaborative Learning classrooms, it benefits students’ participation and thus their learning when teachers welcome their out-of-school/everyday experiences and languages, including informal language and home languages.
-This supports students’ sense of belongingness and provides them with appropriate resources for mathematical sensemaking.
+In collaborative learning classrooms, it benefits students’ participation and thus their learning when teachers welcome their out-of-school/everyday experiences and languages, including informal and home languages.
+This supports students’ sense of belonging and provides them with appropriate resources for mathematical sensemaking.

 CPM infers from this research that…

 One of the biggest cultural shifts in collaborative classrooms is how teachers and students conceptualize productive struggle, moving from viewing it as an individual endeavor to a collective endeavor.
-In 2021, a study identified five types of productive struggle specific to collaborative classrooms: (1) Clarification of task expectations or features, (2) Conflict in declared solution or strategy, (3) Declaration of uncertainty about solution or strategy, (4) Declaration of inelegant or inefficient strategy, (5) Seeking teacher support (Sengupta-Irving & Agarwal, 2017).
-In all of the identified types of productive struggle, teams were classified as persevering if they collectively modified their thinking as they exchanged ideas.
+In 2021, a study identified five types of productive struggle specific to collaborative classrooms: (1) clarification of task expectations or features; (2) conflict in declared solution or strategy; (3) declaration of uncertainty about solution or strategy; (4) declaration of inelegant or inefficient strategy; and (5) seeking teacher support (Sengupta-Irving & Agarwal, 2017).
+In all identified types of productive struggle, teams were classified as persevering if they collectively modified their thinking as they exchanged ideas.

 CPM infers from this research that…